 Cala means to soak or wet.
 This is an expression that is used when not only is it cold but there is moisture in the air and it feels damp, as a result it feels colder.

-It doesn’t rain often in Madrid but we can also hear these expressions:
+It doesn’t rain very often in Madrid but on the odd occasion that it does, we might also hear these expressions:

 Hay calabobos (Drizzle)